 Economics, Law, and Contract Theory

 Ownership means full control of the services that can be derived from a good.
 This catallactic notion of ownership and property rights is not to be confused with the legal definition of ownership and property rights as stated in the laws of various countries.
 It was the idea of legislators and courts to define the legal concept of property in such a way as to give to the proprietor full protection by the governmental apparatus of coercion and compulsion, and to prevent anybody from encroaching upon his rights.
 As far as this purpose was adequately realized, the legal concept of property rights corresponded to the catallactic concept.
-(Mises 1998, ch.
-XXIV, §4, pp. 678–79)
+(Mises 1998, pp. 678–79)

+In a Robinsonade, we imagine one man alone dealing with nature.
+There is no trade, no exchange, no society, no division of labor, no norms, no property rights, no money, no economic calculation.
 In order to analyze our actual, modern world, economists introduce additional real-world assumptions, such as the existence of society, money, trade, legal systems and laws, and the state itself (Mises 2003, 1.I.6; Mises 1962, ch.
 2, §5; Mises 1998, ch.
 2, §10; Hoppe 2010, pp. 9–10, 142; Kinsella 2010b).
 As well, to analyze the implications or consequences of state intervention, some analyses assume various state laws that “hamper” free markets (Mises 1998, Part 6; Rothbard 2009, ch.
 12).

 In addition to assuming the existence of other people (society), free trade (exchange, the division and specialization of labor), and money (catallactics), certain legal institutions are also assumed to be present, namely property rights and contract.
 Legal ownership, or property rights, may be thought of as the legal institutional supports for possession and control of means.
-It bolsters or complements the ability of actors to use and possess resources.
-When the law succeeds in securing property rights, then “the legal concept of property rights correspond[s] to the catallactic concept” (Mises 1998, ch.
+The legal system bolsters or complements the ability of actors to use and possess resources.
+When the law succeeds in securing property rights, then “the legal concept of property rights correspond[s] to the catallactic concept.”
+(Mises 1998, ch.
 XXIV, §4, p.
-679).
-Or as Böhm-Bawerk (1962, p.
+679) Or as Böhm-Bawerk (1962, p.
 58) explains, “legal rights carry economic significance only if and to the extent that they embody physical control, or at least imply a means of acquiring such control.”
 Thus, for Böhm-Bawerk, “legal enforcement is only complementary to the effective power of disposal, and merely extends the latter in scope” (Campan 1999, p.
 24).

 Likewise, contract law may be considered to be the legal analogue or normative support for the economic institution of exchange.
 In a society with institutions of property rights (ownership) and contract law that support possession and exchange, the economist may assume their existence and take them into account for a more useful analysis.